Vacate NY Default Judgment – NY Default Judgment Defense Lawyer

 Temporary Restraining Order

-The application to vacate a default judgment should be made by Order to Show Cause, rather than by Notice of Motion, in order to temporarily prevent the plaintiff from enforcing the default judgment pending the court’s decision on the application to vacate the default judgment.
+The application to vacate a default judgment should be made by Order to Show Cause, rather than by Notice of Motion, to temporarily prevent the plaintiff from enforcing the default judgment pending the court’s decision on the application to vacate the default judgment.

 Legal Effect of Vacating a Default Judgment

-If the court determines that the summons and complaint was improperly served upon the defendant and therefore that the court which granted the default judgment had no personal jurisdiction over the defendant, then typically the court will not only vacate the default judgment but also dismiss the lawsuit.
+If the court determines that the summons and complaint were improperly served upon the defendant and therefore that the court which granted the default judgment had no personal jurisdiction over the defendant, then typically the court will not only vacate the default judgment but also dismiss the lawsuit.
 If the statute of limitations has expired, the plaintiff would not be able to successfully bring a new lawsuit for the same relief.

-If however the court determines that the summons and complaint were properly served, but that the defendant’s default was excusable, and that the defendant has demonstrated a meritorious defense, the court will typically vacate the default judgment and permit the defendant to serve an answer to the summons and complaint, and defend the lawsuit.
-This is certainly preferable to losing the case by default, since the plaintiff will now need to prove its case, and the defendant will have an opportunity to obtain pretrial discovery, and to prove its defenses to the lawsuit.
+If however, the court determines that the summons and complaint were properly served, but that the defendant’s default was excusable, and that the defendant has demonstrated a meritorious defense, the court will typically vacate the default judgment and permit the defendant to serve an answer to the summons and complaint and defend the lawsuit.
+This is certainly preferable to losing the case by default since the plaintiff will now need to prove its case, and the defendant will have an opportunity to obtain pretrial discovery and to prove its defenses to the lawsuit.

 NY Default Judgment Defense Lawyer

-Our NY Default Judgment Defense Lawyer has successfully vacated many default judgments in New York State, and might be able to assist you in vacating the default judgment entered against you or your company.
+Our NY Default Judgment Defense Lawyer has successfully vacated many default judgments in New York State and might be able to assist you in vacating the default judgment entered against you or your company.
 The likelihood of successfully vacating a default judgment depends on the particular facts and circumstances that resulted in the entry of the default judgment.

 Contact Our NY Default Judgment Defense Lawyer to Discuss the Possibility of Vacating a Default Judgment